Why Does My Dog Rush the Door? Understanding & Stopping Door Dashing

 Picture this: You're getting ready to leave, just grabbing your keys, and your pup begins to spin, jump, maybe even nip at your clothes.
 You're thinking, 'Why can't they just be calm?'

-This post will teach you how to stop door rushing.
+Find out how to stop door rushing.

 What Your Brain Hears: